-Exams (36% of final grade)
+Exams (45% of final grade)

-All students will take 3 exams.
-Two exams will take place in-class.
-These exams will each contain 12 multiple-choice and 4 short answer questions.
-Exam 1 will cover course topics from unit 1.
-Exam 2 will cover course topics from unit 2.
+You will take 2 exams and one final exam in EDP310.
+Two exams will take place in class.
+These exams will each contain 14 multiple-choice and 4 short-answer questions.
+Exam 1 will cover course topics from Unit 1.
+Exam 2 will cover course topics from Unit 2.

 ITEM TYPE POINTS (Possible on each) # of Items TOTAL (raw) % of Exam

-Multiple Choice 4 12 48 40%
+Multiple Choice 5 14 70 46%

-Essay 18 4 72 60%
+Essay 20 4 80 54%

-TOTAL 120 100%
+TOTAL 150 100%

-Exam 3 will take place during the final exam period (time to be announced when available) and will focus on the integration of all course topics as well as broad themes and core concepts presented in the course.
-Exam 3 will consist of all multiple-choice questions.
+The final exam will take place during the final exam period (time to be announced when available) and will focus on the integration of all course topics as well as broad themes and core concepts presented in the course.
+The final exam will consist of all multiple-choice questions and is also worth 150 points.

-Class Participation and In-Class Activities (8% of final grade)
+Class Participation and In-Class Activities (10% of final grade)

-This course is interactive and requires your participation in class activities, small and large group discussions, and group work.
+This course is interactive and requires your active and thoughtful participation in class activities, small and large group discussions, and group work.
 Individual and group participation during class is a vital part of learning and will be highly emphasized in this course.
-There will be an individual or group in-class activity/discussion to be completed almost every day of class and there may even be online response prompts you will be asked to respond to.
-Participation points are earned by actively taking notes during class, by thoughtfully contributing to in-class activities and discussions, by showing respect to your fellow classmates and the instructor, and by maintaining a positive attitude towards learning.
-Your participation score will also be based on your completion of midterm and end of semester group feedback forms, the evaluation your group mates give your contributions to class discussions and projects, the instructors evaluation of your contributions, as well as a self-assessment of your participation.
+There will be an individual or group in-class activity or discussion to be completed almost every day of class and there may be online materials you will be asked to respond to online.
+Participation points are earned by actively taking notes during class, by thoughtfully contributing to in-class activities and discussions, by showing respect to your fellow classmates and your instructor, and by maintaining a positive attitude towards learning.
+Your participation score will also be based on your completion of midterm and end-of-semester group feedback forms, the evaluation your group members give your contributions to class discussions and projects, the instructors evaluation of your contributions, as well as a self-assessment of your participation.